JamesMenetrey/Awesome-CV/README.md

 - Use the operating system fonts instead of the one located in the folder _fonts/_.
 More detais in the [issue on the official repository](https://github.com/posquit0/Awesome-CV/issues/196).
 - Provide the command `\cvreference` to create a list of people who refer you.
+- Provide the command `\cvkeyvaluepair` to incorporate simple listing elements, like skills listing.

 ## What is Awesome CV?